romses/Datenzwerg/docs/index.en.md

 ### Why are the measured temperatures that high during the day?

 We need to put the gnomes into direct sunlight in order to be able to measure UV index.
+Additionally, the ESP and now also the TVOC sensor are producing heat themselves.
 We tried to get enough airflow inside the gnome body, but sadly the material itself radiates off heat a lot.
-As such, the temperature readings are distorted under direct sun light.
+As such, the temperature readings are distorted, especially under direct sun light.

 ### Where can I find the data?

 Each camp Datenzwerg sends its data to a central self-hosted InfluxDB instance.
 The data is then visualized using Grafana.

-Done of those visualisations as well as credentials for accessing the raw data and links to data exports from past events can be found [here](./sensors).
+Some of those visualisations as well as credentials for accessing the raw data and links to data exports from past events can be found [here](./sensors).

 ### Where can I find the source?